Surfing In Mount Maunganui; Here’s Everything You Need To Know…

 To do this, we can use some online services that do an incredible job of predicting the surf into the future.

-My favourite is Magic Seaweed.
-They're the most accurate and easy to read service out there...
+My favourite is Surfline, They're pretty accurate and easy to read.

 But before you go check it out, just a quick word of warning, the website is terrible, like really terrible, but the information on the page is gold!